onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Add

-* A precompiled package for Vuforia's QCARPlayerNativeActivity activity.
+* A pre-compiled package for Vuforia's QCARPlayerNativeActivity activity.
 You can find it under the /UniWebView/Source/ThirdPartyJar folder.

 #### Fix

-* An issue which cause the webview can not be full screen on some Android tablet.
+* An issue which cause the web view can not be full screen on some Android tablet.
 * Drop support for Android 2.2.x and earlier.
 So you can recompile the jar file with Android SDK 18 and later.

 ---